Burying a St. Joseph Statue to Help Sell Your Home: History and Instructions

 Is burying a St. Joseph statue right for you?

-While the steps to following the tradition are relatively simple, religiously devout individuals might want to get their statues blessed by a priest or spiritual advisor before burial.
-If you plan on keeping the statue following the sale, displaying it in your home, consider spending a bit more on a statue that’s professionally crafted.
+While the steps to follow the tradition are straightforward, some religiously devout individuals may opt to have their statues blessed by a priest or spiritual advisor before burial.
+If you intend to keep the statue after the sale and display it in your home, investing in a professionally crafted statue might be worth considering.

-• Since the color red is associated with St. Joseph’s spiritual power, you can plant red flowers or add a splash of red on a door or mailbox.
+• The color red is associated with St. Joseph’s spiritual power, so you can plant red flowers or add a splash of red on a door or mailbox.

-• St. Joseph pastries also known as Zeppole di San Giuseppe are traditional Italian cream-filled pastries from the Campagna region typically eaten on March 19 — St. Joseph’s feast day.
-Making some to share with your agent would be a nice touch.
+• St. Joseph pastries, also known as Zeppole di San Giuseppe, are traditional Italian cream-filled pastries originating from the Campania region.
+They typically are enjoyed on March 19th, St. Joseph’s feast day.
+Sharing these pastries with your agent would be a thoughtful gesture.

-Partner with a top agent to add selling power to your prayers
+Partner with a top agent to boost your selling power

 HomeLight can assist you in finding a great agent with tools backed by data on millions of housing transactions nationwide.
 Using HomeLight’s Agent Match gives you a powerful tool in your journey toward a fast and lucrative sale.
 Just don’t forget your St. Joseph’s statue on moving day!